Azure/sg-aks-workshop/post-provisioning/README.md

 kubectl exec -it centos -- /bin/bash
 # Inside of the Pod test the Ingress Controller Endpoint
 curl 100.64.2.4
+# This should be blocked by F/W
+curl www.superman.com
 # Exit out of Pod
 exit
 ```